Half Marathon Health & Injuries

 The first thing to remember is that when you are running you are performing the same movement time and again – a situation that will inevitably lead to a form of repetitive strain injury.
 This can lead to shin splints, stress fractures or any number of strains and sprains in the weakened area of your body.

 The stage at which you catch an injury is really important.
-If you recognise the onset of a problem then the first thing to do is stop running and get some alternating heat and ice treatment on the injury.
+If you recognize the onset of a problem then the first thing to do is stop running and get some alternating heat and ice treatment on the injury.
 A visit to a sports specialist, such as a physiotherapist, is recommended as he or she will be able to advise you on what to do next.
-Generally, if you pick up an injury in your legs or feet then doing some non-weight bearing exercise, such as swimming, for a week will allow the injury to heal and enable you to maintain your aerobic fitness at the same level.
+Generally, if you pick up an injury in your legs or feet then doing some non-weight-bearing exercise, such as swimming, for a week will allow the injury to heal and enable you to maintain your aerobic fitness at the same level.

 With some injuries you can still cycle, row or cross train.
 These will allow the rest of the leg muscles to get a good workout but will reduce or remove any impact.
 Throughout this period of active recovery it is important that you keep stretching, particularly concentrating upon the injured area.